craigbarnes/dte/docs/dte-syntax.md

 the main syntax name in the prefix.
 For example `.c-comment` if `c` is the main syntax.

-A sub-syntax is a syntax in which some destination state's name is `END`. `END` is a special state name that is replaced by the state specified in another syntax.
+A sub-syntax is a syntax in which some _destination_ state name is `END`. `END` is a special state name that is replaced by the state specified in another syntax.